-a.
-Analyze information based on grant dashboards and other review processes 3.1.
-Analyze the individual grant dashboards and related information to produce technical recommendations to the CCM.
-3.2.
-Invite PR or SR representatives to OC meetings to answer additional questions about specific issues/problems/bottlenecks.
-3.3.
-Use a technical expert/resource person to investigate a problem or perceived bottleneck and report back to the OC.
 3.4.
 Following thorough analysis gather or arrange to visit officials from ministries, agencies, or other partners involved in issues, bottlenecks, and problems.
 3.5.
 Develop recommendations to the CCM on action to be taken to resolve the problem or bottleneck.
 3.6.
 Produce an Oversight Summary Memo to outline the highlights of each grant's results and key recommendations to the CCM meeting 3.7.
 Transmit to the CCM the quarterly Oversight Summary Memos by disease area, attaching the grants dashboards.
 3.8.
-Present dashboard reports and OC recommendations at the CCM meetings CCM Sec should work PR/SR to organize the s of field visits.
-I visits will be carried out lated in the OC activities Ir.
-Ifield visit team leader pare a report on the visit.
-It assigned dashboard ator from the PR should the dashboard to the OC It is stakeholders to OC It is see oroblems/bottlenecks It is to consult partners It in issues, bottlenecks It in issues, bottlenecks It is to consult partners It in issues, bottlenecks It is to consult partners It in issues, bottlenecks It is to consult partners It in issues, bottlenecks It in in arrly ever ever ever ever ever ever ever eve The relevant issues/problems/bottlenecks will be reported to the CCM during a plenary meeting for discussion.
-Oversight Summary Memos and dashboard reports outlining highlights and recommendations must be cross checked with the PR for consensus before presentation.
-The status of any Visits to officials from ministries, agencies, or other partners involved in issues, bottlenecks, and problems can only be solicited following thorough analysis, as weak analysis will lead to unnecessary confusion, and misunderstan ding. bottlenecks requiring CCM attention participation Dollienecks requiring Com alternion Darticipa ants to attend or ExCom 4.2 CCM responsible for issues/problems/ 1 Dottierieurs requiring Colvi attention participa anto to ottond 1 4 2 CCM rooponoible for licouco/problems/ • • • • • • • • • • • • • • • • • • • , I i l
+Present dashboard reports and OC recommendations at the CCM meetings involve and provide in the 3.5 Recommendation in the 3.5 Recommendation in the 3.6 CCM meeting attack of CCM meeting attack of dashboards.
+Visits to consult partners lived in issues, bottlenecks problems will be arranged clarification of analysis.
+Recommendations will be ded by the OC and included the oversight summary memo.
+Oversight summaries ewing collected information be written quarterly.
+The CCM Sec will circulate quarterly oversight memos + ched grant dashboard to all of members.
+The directors of the four task the should present the results ashboard data analysis by ase area to the CCM plenarying their performance ates.
+The CCM Sec will invite 3.7 Quarterly 3.8 Quarterly 4.1 Extraordinary 4.1 CCM Sec and dashboard reports outlining highlights and recommendations must be cross checked with the PR for consensus before presentation.
+The status of any can only be solicited following thorough analysis, as weak analysis will lead to unnecessary confusion, and misunderstan ding. bottlenecks requiring CCM attention partic icipants to attend or ExCom 4.2 CCM responsible for issues/problems/ aordinary CCM or ExCom Meetings 4.3 CCM circulating the bottlenecks will be

 Dashboard or other activities) 4.1.
-In the case of urgent problems, call for an extraordinary CCM or ExCom meeting.
+In the case of urgent problems, call for an extraordinary CCM or ExCommeeting.
 4.2.
 CCM shall discuss the problem and solutions, deciding on the action to be taken.
 4.3.
 CCM shall delegate to the OC, or other individuals authority to pursue an agreed upon solution, or corrective action to be implemented by the PR/SR within the approved work plan.
 If these actions fall outside the approved work plan then additional resources should be sought.
 4.4.
 CCM may request additional investigations of problems, and mobilize additional support for this purpose.
 4.5.
 Communicate with the LFA regarding issues or problems, if requested by the CCM.
 4.6.
-CCM shall review the status of the problem as "Follow-Up Action "at the subsequent CCM meeting. meetings 4.2 CCM Meetings 4.3 CCM Meetings 4.4 CCM Meetings 4.5 The CCM Sec will communicate with the LFA on behalf of the CCM.
+CCM shall review the status of the problem as "Follow-Up Action" at the subsequent CCM meeting. meetings 4.2 CCM Meetings 4.3 CCM Meetings 4.4 CCM Meetings 4.5 The CCM Sec will communicate with the LFA on behalf of the CCM.
 4.6 CCM Meeting.
 4.2 Quarterly 4.3 Quarterly 4.4 Quarterly 4.5 Whenever necessary 4.6 Quarterly.
 4.4 CCM 4.5 CCM Sec 4.6 CCM meeting minutes from all CCM meetings. reviewed as Old Business at the subsequent CCM meeting.
 5. Document all oversight activities and report to CCM, PRs, GF and partners on performance and decisions taken.
 The work of the OC is supported by the CCM secretariat, which is responsible for updating the PR on decisions taken.
 Whenever necessary CCM Sec The CCM Sec will report back to the CCM/OC if any follow up action taken.